hoodiehq/editorial/README.md

 ## Other essential resources

 ### [Slack chat](http://hood.ie/chat/)
 Please join the Hoodie project [Slack chat](http://hood.ie/chat/), because a lot of our discussion and reviewing happens in that place.
-It's also a great place to ask questions, meet other contributors, and find out the latest goings on within the project.
-There's a specific #editorial channel there you'll want to join.
+It’s also a great place to ask questions, meet other contributors, and find out the latest goings on within the project.
+There’s a specific _#editorial_ channel there you’ll want to join.

 ### [Editorial Team Hangout](https://hangouts.google.com/call/irskncu5m5dwdlsag2k77oo2qme)
 Each [Wednesday at 9:30 AM Eastern Standard Time](https://hangouts.google.com/call/irskncu5m5dwdlsag2k77oo2qme), Jenn hosts a 30-minute Google Hangout for contributors to meet and get on the same page about contributions, the editorial roadmap, and general team happenings.